 I booked my hostel and established my last minute flight arrangements.
 And honestly, the weekend could not have been better.
 I explored on my own for the first day and then became acquainted with some friendly people at my hostel and traveled around with them for the next two days.
-I may have gotten lucky on this trip, but solo travelers seem to find one another and they tend to get along very easily.
+Solo travelers seem to find one another and they tend to get along very easily.

-The whole solo travel lifestyle seems very glamorous.
-You have the ability to pick up and relocate at any second and explore new places with no strings attached.
+The solo travel lifestyle seems very glamorous.
+You’re able to pick up and relocate at any second and explore new places with no strings attached.
 As great as it is to travel on your own, there are a few truths that are important to know (and can only be learned with experience).

-It doesn’t matter how much research you do on a place, how many recommendations you have and how foolproof your plan is; there will be things you have to figure out in the moment.
-Public transportation, metro tickets (you will more than likely get on the wrong metro once or twice), airport shuttles, where to get a drink under nine dollars…nobody tells you these things!
-Thankfully, we live in a time with all of the answers right in our hand.
+It doesn’t matter how much research you do on a place, how many recommendations you have or how foolproof your plan is, there will be things you have to figure out in the moment.
+Public transportation, metro tickets (you will more than likely get on the wrong metro once or twice), airport shuttles, where to get a drink under nine dollars…sometimes experience really is the best teacher.
+When things don’t go according to plan, you’ll learn how to find new solutions and create a plan B. Thankfully, we live in a time with all of the answers right in our hand.
 I was constantly looking stuff up on my phone and figuring things out on the fly when I traveled alone.
 It made a world of difference!

-During all of my solo travels there was a constant feeling of bewilderment and being within the unknown.
-Sometimes I felt like I was in a bubble because I didn’t know the language and everyone seemed like they knew exactly where they were going while I had no idea.
-But the feeling wasn’t necessarily bad.
-The best thing to do is to fully embrace the confusion and just laugh at it (yes out loud to yourself).
+During all of my solo travels there was a constant feeling of bewilderment and being in the unknown.
+Sometimes I felt like I was in a bubble because I didn’t know the language.
+Everyone else seemed like they knew exactly where they were going while I had no idea.
+But that feeling isn’t necessarily bad—in fact, it can sometimes help you make new discoveries that you wouldn’t have otherwise!
+The best thing to do is to fully embrace the confusion and just laugh (yes, out loud—even if it’s to yourself!).

 There were many times when I thought to myself, ‘When was the last time I said any words out loud?’
-A lot of time is spent in your own head, so if you’re thinking of solo traveling, it’s time to become your own best friend.
+When you’re traveling alone, you have the opportunity to spend some time in your own head.
+It’s a great chance to clear your mind, reflect on your life, or just think!
+You’ll get to know yourself better and can become your own best friend.

 You are in charge!

-It’s rare when you get to be fully, one hundred percent, responsible for every decision made while traveling.
-But with solo travel, you get to determine how your days go.
+It’s rare to have the opportunity to be fully one hundred percent responsible for every decision made while traveling.
+But with solo travel, you get to determine your daily routines and activities.
 You don’t have to pretend to be indifferent about where you eat because someone else is insistent on one place.
-You get to choose what time you wake up, how many monuments you visit and how fast you walk through the museums.
+You get to choose what time you wake up and go to bed, how many monuments you visit and how fast you walk through the museums.

 It’s time to travel

-If you want a successful solo travel trip just keep these truths in mind and you’ll be just fine.
-It’s a life changing experience that everyone should try.
+If you want a successful solo travel trip, keep these truths in mind and you’ll be just fine.
+It’s a life-changing experience that everyone should try.
 Stay cool, embrace the moment and take a risk!
 You’ll thank me later.